- Know Yourself

 - Take a look at the careers that are related to that major.
 Be sure to read as much information about your major and the connections you can make to a career path.

-- Copy and paste your findings into a word document.
+- Submit these to your instructor as they requested or save it for self-reflection and to share with advisors, family members, or a career counselor.
 Write comments or additional questions about how you might use your major as a jumping off point for grad school and/or future careers.

 Step #2: What is your ideal job?